ljpernic/HQ3.1/src/pages/content/fiction/2023-06-12_Touch-of-Ruin/index.md

 His family owned a winery and farm where they cultivated the land in rhythm with the seasons, where they lived by the limits of nature, until Antoni learned how special he was.

 One gloriously sunny day, Antoni dashed through a field of immature wheat crops and spread his arms like wings, soaring under the warm sun.
 The coarse stalks feathered his palms.
 His footsteps kicked up the scent of rich, fertile soil.
-No siblings, no friends—  he was alone, allowed to be a child only because he was too young for work.
+No siblings, no friends—he was alone, allowed to be a child only because he was too young for work.

 He carved great sweeping arcs as he made his way toward the barn on the hill where crowds gathered at picnic tables beneath a large white tent.
 The people there held glass chalices of gold and crimson, some of them swirling and sparkling in the light, others raising in salutation.

-B  y the time Antoni arrived at the tent, he heard only his own breathing.
+By the time Antoni arrived at the tent, he heard only his own breathing.
 The crowd’s gathered murmur had silenced, and he halted when his gaze raised from his feet to meet the stares of an audience before him.
 Dozens of strangers gaped, some of them still absently sloshing their wine, nasal cavities working to draw in aromas of acacia and elderflower, oak and hazelnut, or honey and apricot.

 They weren’t looking at him, though.
 They were looking at the wheat field below.